dubrie/public/books.md

 - [Top 5](#top-5)

 ### Active Books
-- Disrupted: My Misadventure in the Start-Up Bubble by Dan Lyons
+- Parable of the Sower by Octavia E. Butler

 ### Up Next
-- Parable of the Sower by Octavia E. Butler
 - Infinite Jest by David Foster Wallace
 - Assembly by Natasha Brown
 - The Human Element by Loran Nordgren